In this Weber Original kettle grill review, we look at the roots of home barbecue, and if they are worth getting back to?

 The Weber 22-Inch Original Kettle charcoal grill is, as the name explains, a charcoal-fired grill.
 It’s a basic grill, as most charcoal barbecues are — no side burners, shelves, infrared, glowing temperature knobs, etc. It’s just you, the charcoal, and the food.

-Up top, you’ll find a single vent offset from the centre of the lid to help you control the out-flow of smoke.
+Up top, you’ll find a single vent offset from the center of the lid to help you control the out-flow of smoke.
 Right at the peak of the dome is a nylon handle with a heat shield to keep you from burning yourself when you lift the lid.

 And, what’s under the lid?